wastee/baidu_sem_sdk/README.md

 I changed it and make it runs perfectly in Python3, but not in Python2.

-I also delete outdated APIs, and add a few new API是.
+I also delete outdated APIs, and add a few new APIs.

 I saved a few dictionarys into json files in utils foler which i used to use.